qis/signature/readme.md

 # Signature
-C++23 binary signature search algorithm implemented using AVX2 and TBB.
+C++23 binary signature search algorithm optimized with AVX2 and TBB (optional).

 **WARNING**: This project is not ready for production yet!<br/>
 This warning will be removed and the repo force pushed with the final version.